ismyhc/JDPool/README.md

 Simple object pooling for use with Unity/Futile 2D Framework.

 ### Interface
-The class in which you want to pool should adhere to the JDIPoolable interface.
+The class in which you want to pool should adhere to the IJDPoolable interface.
 You should reset any variables in Free()
 ```c#
 void Free();